bep/punused/README.md

 ## Use

-`unused` takes only one argument: A [Glob](https://github.com/gobwas/glob) filenam pattern (Unix style slashes, double asterisk is supported) of Go files to check.
+`punused` takes only one (optional) argument: A [Glob](https://github.com/gobwas/glob) filenam pattern (Unix style slashes, double asterisk is supported) of Go files to check.

+`punused` needs to be run from the root of a Go Module.
+To test a specific package you can target it with a Glob, e.g. `punused **/utils/*.go`.

-Running `unused` in this repository currently gives:
+Running `punused` in this repository currently gives:

 ```
-unused "**.go"
+punused
 internal/lib/gopls.go:379:2 field Detail is unused (EU1002)
 internal/lib/gopls.go:389:2 field Tags is unused (EU1002)
 internal/lib/gopls.go:395:2 field Deprecated is unused (EU1002)